Doctors With Disabilities Push For Culture Change In Medicine

 Among those who shared their stories was Erica Dwyer, an internal medicine resident at Cambridge Health in Boston.

 "I was actually born deaf in one ear," Dwyer says.
-"I was almost done with medical school, and then realized that I was also losing my hearing on the other side.
+"I was almost done with medical school and then realized that I was also losing my hearing on the other side.
 And I started needing technology to help amplify my hearing and to help manage in clinical settings."

-Jason Brookman, an anesthesiologist in Baltimore who has attention deficit disorder, published a case study about himself about how he's learned to managed his disability.
+Jason Brookman, an anesthesiologist in Baltimore who has attention deficit disorder, published a case study on himself about how he has learned to managed his disability.
 It hasn't always been easy, he says, and he only recently publicly identified himself as the person featured in the case report.

-Feranmi Okanlami was in is third year of medical residency at Yale's New Haven Hospital in 2013 when he had an accident jumping into a swimming pool.
+Feranmi Okanlami was in his third year of medical residency at Yale's New Haven Hospital in 2013 when he had an accident jumping into a swimming pool.
 He injured his spinal cord and became partially paralyzed.

-After rehab, he returned to practicing, and is now a family medicine doctor at the University of Michigan.
+After rehab, he returned to practicing, and he is now a family medicine doctor at the University of Michigan.

 "I think that once people see how many people are already out there practicing with disabilities, I think that will normalize this more," says Okanlami.
 "Disability does not mean inability."